Radial01/malEmailPDF/README.md

 # malEmailPDF
-Tri-fold/Brochure explaining how to go about analyzing a potentially malicious email.
+Tri-fold/Brochure explaining how to analyze a potentially malicious email.